ff1508ff/RustyChess/README.md

 **Notes:** I realized that "I worked on xyz" is a waste of characters, so I won't write it from now on.
 I decided to start with authentication, because it is something I will need and why not begin with it.
 I've never done migrations from SQL to anything else before, only from C# to SQL.
 I also decided to make this repository public.
 For that, I needed a license, which turned out to be harder then I expected.
 After, reading about five different licenses, I ended up choosing the MIT license.
 I almost went with Apache 2.0 but decided against it in the end. \
 I like this project even more now because it led me to explore something new that I wouldn't have looked into otherwise.
 I'm not thrilled that it's a legal thing, but still.

+[21.FEB.2025] \
+**Motivation:** 8/10 \
+**What I did:** Pull data from the database into structs. \
+**Notes:** Diesel is annoying me.
+It kept throwing an error that didn't actually exist (or at least not directly).
+The real issue was that my table and struct had the same name, but the compiler just told me that Diesel wasn't defined.
+It took me 20 minutes to finally read the second error message (where it all made sense). :(

 ## Decisions

 ### Design